 A removed item definitely disappears from the tree, and from SyMenu, only when you save the configuration with Save or Save and Exit commands.

 Batch Import is very useful for a fast configuration of SyMenu.
 In fact with the Batch Import is possible to import an entire set of programs with a single operation.

-It's possible to specify an Ignore pattern to avoid that files such as setup.exe, uninstall.exe and so on, could be retrieved.
+It's possible to specify an Ignore pattern to avoid files such as setup.exe, uninstall.exe and so on, and can be retrieved.